viam-modules/event-manager/README.md

 }
 ```

-Note that ID is the ID of the corresponding video in Viam's Data Management.
+Note that video_id is the ID of the corresponding video in Viam's Data Management, if one was saved.

 The following arguments are supported: